What are weighted blankets?

 Regular Uses of weighted blankets

 Weighted blankets are popular among people with anxiety disorders.
 They also find use in helping overstimulated nervous systems calm down.
-The benefits of gravity blankets usually target people with the following conditions:
+The gravity blanket benefits usually target people with the following conditions:

 – Attention Deficit Hyperactivity Disorder (ADHD)